BenSampo/laravel-enum/README.md

 {
     return $this;
 }
-// Returnns an array of all the properties
+// Returns an array of all the properties
 // array(3) {
 //  ["value"]=>
-//  string(5) "owner"
+//  int(1)"
 //  ["key"]=>
-//  string(5) "OWNER"
+//  string(9) "MODERATOR"
 //  ["description"]=>
-//  string(5) "Owner"
+//  string(9) "Moderator"
 // }

 ```